Michigan Tint Exemption

 Is tint a primary offense in Michigan?

-Can I tint my front windshield in Michigan?
+Can I tint my front side windows at all?

 Get Your Michigan Tint Exemption